AwesomesauceLabs/piglet-manual/index.md

 }
 ```
 : Example edits to `Packages/manifest.json` in order to install
-KtxUnity 1.0.0.
+KtxUnity.
 After adding the highlighted text, restart Unity to
 install the package.

 ### Supercompressing Your glTF Textures